phucvu-nyu/bst236/docs/chapter_syllabus/syllabus.md

 Here are the general guidelines for the homework submission.
 We will specify the specific requirements for each homework in the homework repository in Github Classroom.

 - Each homework should be submitted as a single repository.
+We will post the homework link in the Canvas assignment.
 See [Appendix](../chapter_appendix/github.md) for instructions.
 - In the repository, you should have a README.md file to present your code as a tutorial of how to reproducibly use your code.
 The README.md file should at least include the following sections:
      - Introduction: Briefly describe the purpose of the repository.
      - Installation: How to set up your code.
 For example, from `git clone` to installing the dependencies.
 Make sure users can run your code and reproduce the results in the next usage step after they follow your installation instructions.